ax1/a1-server/README.md

 # a1-server

-This project has been renamed to [a1server] (https://www.npmjs.com/package/a1server)

 Next-gen **async/await** style web server.
 No need of callback style programming.

 All the basic features in one module, routing, static & dynamic pages, REST services and reverse-proxy.